jeremymv2/k8s_manifests/ingress/traefik/README.md

 Ensure you are installing the [version](https://github.com/traefik/traefik-helm-chart/tags) of the [chart](https://github.com/traefik/traefik-helm-chart) that suits your needs.

-Once decided, edit this line in the Makefile
+Once decided, edit these lines in the Makefile

 ```
 CHART_VERSION := 10.19.5
+TRAEFIK_VERSION := 2.6.6
 ```

 # Installation